ceschoon/Minecraft-Labyrinth/README.md

 This set of structures can be selected to generate the maze by setting the "laby_palette" scoreboard to -1.
 You can easily change the value of this scoreboard by pressing the "change palette" button on the wooden platform at spawn.

-## Code repository
+## Source code

-The functions used to generate these mazes belong to a datapack which is maintained in my datapack repository:
+The functions used to generate these mazes belong to a datapack which is located at

+> Labyrinth-demo/datapacks/Cedric_Labyrinth

+The code development prior to the creation of this demo world is in the history of the repository

 > https://github.com/ceschoon/Minecraft-Datapacks